Silvio Baldini: Return to Palermo

 On 24 December 2021, Baldini signed a contract until the end of the season with Serie C club Palermo, returning in charge of the Rosanero after his short-lived experience in the 2003–04 season.

 Under his tenure, Baldini successfully turned the club's fortunes, also becoming a fan favourite due to his temper and his attitude toward the city, as well as changing the playing style into a more attacking one, making room for players such as Matteo Brunori (who eventually ended up becoming the top goalscorer in all Italian professional leagues with 29 goals) to shine.
-Palermo completed the 2021–22 Serie C Group C regular season in third place, thus qualifying to the promotion playoffs, where they defeated Triestina, Virtus Entella and Feralpisalò in the process, with all home games being attended by about 35,000 people, a stark change with respect to the rest of the season.
+Palermo completed the 2021–22 Serie C Group C regular season in third place, thus qualifying to the promotion playoffs, where they defeated Triestina, Virtus Entella and Feralpisalò in the process, with all home games being attended by about 35,000 people, a stark change to the rest of the season.

 On 12 June 2022, following a 1–0 home win against Padova at a sold-out Stadio Renzo Barbera, Baldini's Palermo won the promotion playoffs and promotion to Serie B. On 27 July 2022, a few weeks after Palermo's promotion to Serie B and a club takeover by City Football Group, Baldini and director of football Renzo Castagnini announced their resignations from their respective roles at the club due to disagreements with the board.

-For his winning tenure as Palermo coach, in February 2023 Baldini was awarded the Golden Bench for best Serie C coach, a trophy he personally donated to the Palermo Museum shortly afterwards.
+For his winning tenure as Palermo coach, in February 2023 Baldini was awarded the Golden Bench for best Serie C coach, a trophy he donated to the Palermo Museum shortly afterward.

-Perugia
+Later years

-On 20 September 2022, Baldini returned into management as the new head coach of Serie B club Perugia, replacing Fabrizio Castori.
+On 20 September 2022, Baldini returned to management as the new head coach of Serie B club Perugia, replacing Fabrizio Castori.

-On 16 October 2022, following a 1–2 home loss against Südtirol, the third consecutive in all games in charge, Baldini announced his resignations with immediate effect.
+On 16 October 2022, following a 1–2 home loss against Südtirol, the third consecutive in all games in charge, Baldini announced his resignation with immediate effect.

+On 20 February 2024, Baldini agreed to join Serie C club Crotone as their new head coach until the end of the season.
+He resigned just a month later, on 21 March, after suffering four defeats in his five games in charge of Crotone.

+In July 2024, Baldini was hired as the new head coach of Serie C club Pescara.
+After guiding Pescara to fourth place in the league, Baldini eventually led the club to win the promotion playoff tournament, bringing them back to Serie B after four years; this was the second playoff tournament win for Baldini.
+A few days later, Baldini announced his resignations from the post, citing family reasons.

+On 17 July 2025, Baldini was unveiled as the new head coach of the Italy U21, with Andrea Barzagli as his assistant.